will-hart/twitter_sentiment/README.md

 > 3PO is a robot

-In general, however the method, in a few short hours of work, produced something that could detect well over half of Star Wars related tweets that I typed in.
-Accuracy could be improved by gathering a broader range of random tweets (presuming that the Twitter streaming API could be made to return anything other than a 401 response code) or by cherry picking on Star Wars related terms.
-It is also possible that detecting abusive tweets could easier given a lot of the words employed would be rarely used in every day tweets.
+Despite these issues, the method produced something that could detect well over half of Star Wars related tweets that I typed in in only a few hours of work.
+Accuracy could be improved by gathering a broader range of random tweets (presuming that the Twitter streaming API can be made to return anything other than a 401 response code!) or by cherry picking and searching specific Star Wars related terms where performance is poor.
+It is also possible that detecting abusive tweets could be a little easier given certain words are exceedingly common in these types of tweets but not in everyday speech.

+Additionally the use of N-grams, which are very short phrases could also improve the algorithm.
+For instance a tweet could possibly include a phrase such as "this millennium I want to fly a falcon" and not be related to Star Wars, whilst a tweet "I like the Millennium Falcon" is far more likely to be related.

 ## Effectiveness

 The best that could be hoped from a system like this is that it would reduce "casual" abuse, or at the very least make people think twice before sending a horrible tweet.
 For many on the edge of society it is likely that a visual warning would provide no deterrence whatsoever.

 Additionally, the performance impact on a high volume site such as Twitter would be considerable.
 Something like 400 million tweets a day are made, and for each one to be passed through an "abuse" web service would require considerable financial investment in terms of servers, support and so on.
 A client side approach is technically feasible but unlikely to work given the large probability matrix that would need to be downloaded in order for it to work.
+A quick bit of research shows that a number of sentiment analysis APIs already exist on-line, some are listed in [this blog post](http://blog.mashape.com/post/48757031167/list-of-20-sentiment-analysis-apis).

-All in all, as an investigation of sentiment analysis and Naive Bayes methods the approach was a success but in terms of making a real dent in online abuse it is unlikely to provide any great benefits.
+All in all, as an investigation of sentiment analysis and Naive Bayes methods the approach was a success but in terms of making a real dent in on-line abuse, sadly it seems unlikely to provide any great benefits.

+> The full source code of the application and the article can be found at [https://github.com/will-hart/twitter_sentiment](https://github.com/will-hart/twitter_sentiment)